zofe/rapyd-laravel/README.md

 ....
 Route::controller('rapyd-demo', 'Zofe\\Rapyd\\Controllers\\DemoController');
 ```
-for Laravel 5 the route is already defined.
+for Laravel 5 the route is already defined, you sould find rapyd routes in `app/Http/rapyd.php`

 then go to: